DamianReloaded/qdosreloaded/README.md

 qdosreloaded is a fork of qdos
 ---------------------------------------------------------

-Slightly alterd to compile with
+Slightly modified to compile with

 - GNU Make 4.3 Built for x86_64-pc-linux-gnu
 - gcc (Ubuntu 13.3.0-6ubuntu2~24.04.1) 13.3.0